Foremost Lithium Announces Flow-Through and Non-Flow-Through Private Placements

 VANCOUVER, British Columbia, Feb.
 13, 2024 (GLOBE NEWSWIRE) -- Foremost Lithium Resource & Technology Ltd. (NASDAQ: FMST) (CSE: FAT) (“Foremost Lithium”, “Foremost” or the “Company”), a North American hard-rock lithium exploration company, is pleased to announce each of a proposed and “best efforts” non-brokered private placement to raise gross proceeds of up to $3,750,000 on a flow-through basis (the “Flow-Through Private Placement”) together with up to $1,500,000 on a non-flow-through basis (the “Private Placement”; and, collectively, with the Flow-Through Private Placement, the “Private Placements”).

-The Flow-Through Private Placement will be comprised of flow-through units (each, a “FT Unit”) of the Company, at a proposed subscription price of $5.88 per FT Unit (the “FT Unit Price”); representing a 73% premium to the most recent closing price of the Company’s common shares on the Canadian Securities Exchange (the “CSE”).
-Each FT Unit will be comprised of one flow-through common share (each, a “FT Share”) and one non-flow-through common share purchase warrant (each, a “Warrant”) of the Company, and with each Warrant entitling the holder thereof to purchase an additional non-flow-through common share (each, a “Warrant Share”) of the Company, at an exercise price of $4.00 per Warrant Share, for a period of 24 months from the closing of the FT Private Placement. $5.87999 of the FT Unit Price will be allocated to the FT Share contained in the FT Unit, and $0.00001 will be allocated to the Warrant contained in the FT Unit.
+The Flow-Through Private Placement will be comprised of flow-through units (each, a “FT Unit”) of the Company, at a proposed subscription price of $5.88 per FT Unit (the “FT Unit Price”); representing a 48% premium to the most recent closing price of the Company’s common shares on the Canadian Securities Exchange (the “CSE”).
+Each FT Unit will be comprised of one flow-through common share (each, a “FT Share”) and one non-flow-through common share purchase warrant (each, a “Warrant”) of the Company, and with each Warrant entitling the holder thereof to purchase an additional non-flow-through common share (each, a “Warrant Share”) of the Company, at an exercise price of $4.00 per Warrant Share, for a period of 24 months from the closing of the FT Private Placement.

 The Private Placement will be comprised of units (each, a “PP Unit”) of the Company, at a proposed subscription price of $3.40 per PP Unit.
 Each PP Unit will be comprised of one common share (each, a “Share”) and one common share purchase warrant (each, a “PP Warrant”) of the Company, and with each PP Warrant entitling the holder thereof to purchase an additional Share of the Company at an exercise price of $4.00 per Share for a period of 24 months from the closing of the Private Placement.